faranalytics/streams-logger/README.md

     - depth `<number>` Used to specify which line of the stack trace to parse.
     - error `<Error>` The `Error` that was generated for parsing.

-A `LogRecord` is instantiated each time a message is logged at the level set on the `Logger` or one of the Handlers.
+A `LogRecord` is instantiated each time a message is logged at (or below) the level set on the `Logger` or one of the Handlers.
 It contains information about the process and environment at the time of the logging call.
 A `LogRecord` is passed as the single argument to a `Formatter` [serialization function](#formatting).

 *public* **logRecord.message**
 - `<string>`